-12+ Tips for First Time Horse Owners
+12+ Surprising Tips for First Time Horse Owners

 One of the most exciting events in life is owning your very first horse!
 The excitement of taking care of a very special animal, riding and training your horse, going on trail rides, watching it frolic in the pasture, or just hanging out with your horse in its stall provides you with one of the most unique human-animal bonding experiences in the world.

-As a first time horse owner, you want to be prepared to make sure that your horse stays healthy and leads a long, full life.
+As a first-time horse owner, you want to be prepared to make sure that your horse stays happy, healthy and leads a long, full life.
 Whether you keep your horse at home or board it at an equestrian facility, your horse will require some things every single day.

 Depending upon your horse, it may need to be ridden or driven every day or several times a week.
 On the days when your horse is not ridden or driven, your horse should be exercised by lunging.

 Safe riding and driving requires tack and equipment that is in excellent condition and cleaned on a regular basis.
-When cleaning your tack, take time to look for any stitching that may be unraveling as well as wear and tear which may require fixing or replacing.
+When cleaning your tack, take time to look for any stitching that may be unravelling as well as wear and tear which may require fixing or replacing.
 Doing this will help you and your horse enjoy a safe ride or drive.

 What you do with your horse – riding, driving, and/or showing – will determine the type of clothing and equipment you will need.
 You will need to wear a safety-approved helmet for many equestrian disciplines.
 Riding gloves, breeches or jodhpurs, tall boots or paddock boots with half chaps, and a comfortable shirt and jacket are the standard equipment and clothing.
 You may also need to have spurs and a riding crop.

 Hot or Cold ClimatesIf you and your horse live in a cooler or cold climate, your horse may need several types of blankets or rugs to keep warm.
 A light stable blanket is used when the weather is cool, if your horse has been body clipped, and to keep your horse clean while it is at a horse show.
 A turn out blanket or rug is put on your horse when the weather is colder and your horse is spending time outside.
 There are also various weights of horse blankets that you can purchase for any type of weather.
 In addition, a sweat sheet or cooler will come in handy if your horse is sweaty after a workout.
 You can also rinse off the sweat by using a shower or a bucket and a sponge.

 Also, it is a good idea to have one or two halters or head collars with one or two lead ropes so that you can take your horse in and out of its stall, walk it in and outside, onto and off of a trailer or horsebox, or anytime you want to lead your horse somewhere.
 Having two of each is a good idea should one break.